kindly/flatterer/docs/options.md

                               command, default False
-  -f, --fields TEXT           fields.csv file to use -o, --only-fields           Only output fields in fields.csv file -i, --inline-one-to-one     If array only has single item for all objects
+  -f, --fields TEXT           fields.csv file to use -o, --only-fields           Only output fields in fields.csv file -b, --tables TEXT           tables.csv file to use -l, --only-tables           Only output tables in tables.csv file -i, --inline-one-to-one     If array only has single item for all objects
                               treat as one-to-one
   -s, --schema TEXT           JSONSchema file or URL to determine field order